 Lyocell, viscose and modal belong to a group of fibres made from cellulose pulp derived from wood.

+Starting June 2020, and mandatory for the Winter Collection 2021 and for all products containing man made cellulosic fibers, Inditex will nominate those fiber producers that can demonstrate that they are addressing risk of sourcing from ancient and endangered forests.
 To achieve this, we have a strict Forest Products Policy, and have helped to found an initiative with the non-profit organisation Canopy and other retailers, to protect forests and find more sustainable options for the textile industry.

 With our encouragement many of our fibre suppliers have adopted forest product policies aligned with our own, ensuring raw materials come from sustainably managed woods.
 We give preference to materials with a high proportion of recycled and post-consumer waste material, and encourage our suppliers to offer more of this type of product.

 We are members of the Textile Exchange, which promotes recycled polyester and nylon as preferred fibres.
 The recycling process of these raw materials reduces the consumption of natural resources, including energy, oil and water, and significantly cuts down on waste to landfill.
+100% of the polyester we use in our garments will be recycled polyester in 2025.

 - 100% of the water and almost all chemicals can be recycled in the production of TENCEL™ Lyocell